danieldiekmeier/vue-slide-up-down/README.md

 ## Usage

-The component takes two props:
+The component takes three props:

 - `active` (Boolean): Whether to show the component (`true`) or not (`false`)
 - `duration` (Number): How long the animation is supposed to be, in milliseconds.
 Defaults to `500`.